Pat Tillman honored on ASU Football's new 'Selfless' jersey

-TEMPE, Ariz — Arizona State and Adidas are pumping out another new uniform titled "Selfless," which honors ASU's Pat Tillman, according to the Action Network's Darren Rovell.
+TEMPE, Ariz — Arizona State and Adidas are pumping out another new uniform titled "Selfless," according to the Action Network's Darren Rovell.

 The white jersey features a white helmet with a maroon pitchfork.
 The numbering and letting on the jersey is all maroon.
 Hints of gold appear on the Pac 12 logo on the right collarbone, the outline of ASU above the last name and the pitchforks located on the pants and gloves.